chromiumembedded/cef/tools/distrib/win/README.standard.txt

             executable and will be copied there as part of the build process.

 Resources   Contains resources required by libcef.dll.
 By default these files
-            should be placed in the same directory as libcef.dll.
-By default these files should be placed in the same directory as libcef.dll and will be copied there as part of the build process.
+            should be placed in the same directory as libcef.dll and will be copied there as part of the build process.

 USAGE